 All briefing materials supplied to the Board should be provided to the requestor so that they may know the arguments against them and have an opportunity to respond (subject to legitimate and documented confidentiality and privilege requirements).

 Final decisions should be issued sooner.
-Changes will include an affirmative goal that final determinations of the Board should be issued within 60 days from request filing wherever possible, and in no case more than 120 days from the date of the request.
+Changes will include an affirmative goal that final determinations of the Board should be issued within [60] days from request filing wherever possible, and in no case more than [120] days from the date of the request.

 Requestors should be provided more time to learn of action/inaction and to file the request.